Asymptotic theory of cepstral random fields: The cepstral model and its computation

-Now we present the exact method for computing the acf from the cepstral matrix.
-Our approach is similar to that of Section 3 of \citet{kizilkaya2005arma}, though with one important difference.
+We now present an exact method for computing the acf from the cepstral matrix.
+Our approach is similar to that of Section~3 of Kizilkaya and Kayran \cite{kizilkaya2005arma}, though with one important difference.
 They present an algorithm for computing cepstral coefficients from known coefficients of an ARMA random field.
 Instead, we take the cepstral coefficients as given, compute coefficients of certain corresponding MA random fields, and from there obtain the acf.
 In order to fit the Gaussian likelihood, we need to compute the acf from the cepstral matrix, not the reverse.

-First, consider decomposing the cepstral matrix $\Theta$ into four quadrants, plus the four semi-axes, plus the origin (Kizilkaya (2007) has a similar decomposition).
-In the following treatment, we can let $p = \infty$ for a general decomposition, or take $p < \infty$ for the purposes of modeling:

-We have used some of the simple reflection properties of the cepstral matrix for this decomposition.
-Also terms are grouped appropriately.
-We introduce the device of a ``causal" field and a ``skew" field as follows.
-The causal field is a MA field that only involves coefficients with indices in the positive quadrant, whereas the skew field essentially is defined over the second quadrant.
+We introduce the device of a ``causal'' field and a ``skew'' field as follows.
+The causal field is an MA field that only involves coefficients with indices in the positive quadrant, whereas the skew\vadjust{\goodbreak} field essentially is defined over the second quadrant.
 More precisely, we have